rachelplayer/CLP19-code/README.md

 (2) If you want to disable the special prime to see how a plain FV implementation would perform, you must first clone SEAL 3.4.3, then copy `disable_special_prime.patch` to your SEAL directory and type `git apply disable_special_prime.patch`.
 This will break relinearization and rotation but the full `coeff_modulus` will be used for ciphertexts.
 After building SEAL, install it, and then rebuild the noise test as described in (1).
 No change to the noise test code is required.

-The SEAL results reported in Tables 3, 4 and 8 were obtained by disabling the special prime.
+The SEAL results reported in Tables 3 and 4 were obtained by disabling the special prime.
 The results in Tables 3 and 4 were obtained using the executable `noisetest`, which corresponds to the file `examples-invariant.cpp`.
-The results in Table 8 were obtained using the executable `noisetest_batched`, which corresponds to the file `examples-random-batch.cpp`.
+The executable `noisetest_batched`, which corresponds to the file `examples-random-batch.cpp`, produces data for a batching setting where plaintexts are chosen randomly.
+The results can be seen to be very similar to those in Table 4.

 Bibliography